No one works anywhere forever; whether you’re leaving your team or leaving your brokerage, your decision needs to be well thought out.

 3. The Energy is Gone

 When a team has good energy, it tends to raise the productivity level of every member.
-The energy you get from a team is a great asset to kick-start your career and help you grow.
+The energy you get from a team is a great asset for kick-starting your career and helping you grow.

-If you’re having a hard time getting business going because your team lacks energy and motivation, it might be time to change things up.
+If you’re having trouble getting business going because your team lacks energy and motivation, it might be time to change things up.

 This fact is a hard truth to face while it’s happening.
 Leaving a team with low energy and joining a new squad can kick-start your business.

-Try having lunch with members from different organizations, and see if you notice a change in your perspective afterward.
+Try having lunch with members from different organizations and see if your perspective changes afterward.

 4. Time is Wasted